 - Deck the Halls illustrated by Sylvia Long

-Our Yearly Christmas Books for Children (So Far):
+Our Yearly Christmas Book Tradition Choices (So Far):

 I have gone from buying one Christmas book to buying four each Christmas.
 As we have added children to our family, I have backtracked for the younger ones and added a couple of the earlier books that their siblings have.
-I love watching the kids find their Christmas book to read.
+I love watching the kids find their copy of their own Christmas story book to read.

 Here are the books I have given our children since we started our Christmas book tradition.
 I will keep updating this list over the Christmases to come.